Turning unused USB drives into weapons against tyranny.

-Buena joined with the Human Rights Foundation and USB Memory Direct to create a campaign to inspire people all over the world to donate their unused drives.
+Buena joined with the Human Rights Foundation to create a campaign to inspire people all over the world to donate their unused drives.
 The campaign is currently on a world tour, including Oslo, Seoul, London, Las Vegas, Guatemala City, Chicago, Brussels, Copenhagen, New York, and San Francisco.
 We have collected more than 130,000 drives thus far.

 Any USB port could become a tiny billboard for the campaign.

 Of their own accord, people began collecting drives in their communities and mailed them to us.
 Bars exchanged drinks for drives.
-Kids canvased their neighboorhood.
+Kids canvased their neighborhood.
 Preachers pounded the pulpit.
-At SXSW, anyone could get free tickets to events.
+At SXSw, anyone could get free tickets to events.
 All in exchange for drives.
+Here is a random bar in Birmingham, Alabama that did their own drive and shared it online.